Sajithxxxxxx/mescan/README.md

     Once the tool starts, it will scan the entire local network (192.168.1.0/24 by default).

-    It will display a list of devices found, showing both IP and MAC addresses.
+    It will display a list of devices found, showing both IP MAC addresses and services.

     The tool will run multiple scans automatically to ensure accuracy.